Anmol33/SystemDesign/Database/mvcc_postgres.md

   1. T.xmin is **COMMITTED** AND (T.xmin is less than TxN's snapshot\_xmin OR T.xmin is TxN's *own XID*).
   2. AND (T.xmax is 0/infinity OR T.xmax is ABORTED OR T.xmax is greater than or equal to TxN's snapshot\_xmin).
 * **Transaction Snapshot (xmin, xmax, active\_xids):** When a transaction starts, it takes a "snapshot" of the currently active (running) transactions.
 This snapshot defines:
-  * snapshot\_xmin: The lowest XID that was active when the snapshot was taken.
+  * snapshot\_xmin: The lowest XID that was active when the snapshot was taken( these are active transactions not yet committed ).
 Any transaction with an XID less than snapshot\_xmin is considered either committed or aborted.
   * snapshot\_xmax: The highest XID that was active when the snapshot was taken.
   * active\_xids: A list of XIDs that were active when the snapshot was taken, but are between snapshot\_xmin and snapshot\_xmax.
     A transaction will: